 Class of a Memory Card

 This simply defines the speed of a Micro SD card.
-So far, there is no standard speed for any particular class as different manufacturers have different speeds through sdcard.org have their own specifications.
-They might also be generalized as just SD(Secure Digital), SDHC(Secure Digital High Capacity) and SDXC(Secure Digital Extra high Capacity ) depending on the class they belong.
+So far, there is no standard speed for any particular class as different manufacturers have different speeds through sdcard.org and have their own specifications.
+They might also be generalized as just SD(Secure Digital), SDHC(Secure Digital High Capacity), and SDXC(Secure Digital Extra high Capacity ) depending on the class they belong to.
 Speed in a micro SD card is very important because it is though it determines the speed of your pictures loading on your gallery and much more.
 HD multimedia files need a higher speed micro SD for the files to be smoothly played back without dropping some bits.
 Simply, the higher the class, the better and we will look at them one by one.
-Check the number in the almost full cycle as that indicates it’s class.
+Check the number in the almost full cycle as that indicates its class.

 1) Class 2

-This the slowest class of micro SDs.
-They were in use way back and nowadays they are obsolete and never go for them when you see any.
+This is the slowest class of micro SDs.
+They were in use way back and nowadays they are obsolete never go for them when you see any.
 Their speeds are in the region of 2Mbps.

 2) Class 4

-This is the most common class of micro SD and best used in feature phones and home-based cameras for photos and standard low-resolution videos.
+This is the most common class of micro SD and is best used in feature phones and home-based cameras for photos and standard low-resolution videos.
 I wouldn’t still recommend this to be used in modern-day electronics.
 Their transfer speeds are in the regions of 4Mbps.